mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/FoxKit-_Installing_Import_Files_and_Terrain.md

 Click Code (green button) \> Download zip

-Unzip Foxkit-master somewhere.
-The Foxkit folder within this is a Unity Project.
+Unzip FoxKit-master somewhere.
+The FoxKit folder within this is a Unity Project.

 Open Unity 2018.3.6f1 (64-bit).
 Probably there is a better version, but